 A general survey of physical and cultural geography, the objectives, basic skills and study methods of the geographer as applied to the teaching of geography.
-Required for licensure in Social Studies 6-9 and 9-12.
+Required for licensure in 6-9 and 9-12 Social Studies.
 Others admitted by permission of instructor.
 Spring.

-310 Introduction to Education, K-12 (3)
+210 Teaching and Learning in the 21st Century, K-12 (3)